hazardsec/nvd-database-json-parsers/mssql/static-scripts/README.md

 After importing the Modified file, truncate the import table by running the truncate_import_table.sql script after updating the placeholders referenced in the comments

 NOTE: NIST updates the NVD yearly files daily (if updates required), Recent and Modified files are updated every hour or so by NIST as needed

-TODO: Create script to automate and iterate through JSON files in a directory in the proper order and execute all scripts